iigorr/pgn.net/README.md

 ## Changelog

+### Bugfix Release 1.1.1

+* Bugfix: Castle should use the letter O rather than the digit 0 (https://github.com/iigorr/pgn.net/issues/10)
+* Bugfix: parser recognizes bxc6 as "Bishop captures c6" (https://github.com/iigorr/pgn.net/issues/11)
+* FSharp.Core is merged in into the assembly
+* Removed support for wp71 due to FParsec incompatitbilities

+### Release 1.1
+* Bugfix: zero-length move text bug (IndexOutOfRange)
+* Introduce MoveTextEntryList, a MoveEntry list which provides simplifed access to moves.
+* Change type of Game.MoveText and RAVEntry.MoveText to MoveTextEntryList
+* Add missing API doc
+* Add support for frameworks: net40, net45, wp71

 ### Release 1.0

 This is the initial release of pgn.NET, a library to parse PGN chess databases which includes